John Schultz (footballer, born 1938): Post-VFL career

+In April 1970, when Queen Elizabeth and Prince Philip watched a match of VFL football at the Melbourne Cricket Ground, Schultz was chosen by the VFL to sit between them to explain aspects of the game.

 In 2002, Schultz was named in the back pocket of the Footscray/Western Bulldogs Team of the Century.

-Schultz is still heavily involved at the Bulldogs, serving as a mentor to the playing group.
+Until his death, Schultz was still heavily involved at the Bulldogs, serving as a mentor to the playing group.
 He was given the honour of handing the Premiership cup to Easton Wood, Luke Beveridge and Robert Murphy after the Western Bulldogs won the 2016 AFL Grand Final.

-Personal life
+Personal life and death

-Schultz lives in Shoreham, a town on the Mornington Peninsula.
-He was married to Elaine, who came from Durham Ox, the town next to Boort, until she died in 2013.
+Schultz lived in Shoreham, a town on the Mornington Peninsula.
+His wife Elaine, who came from Durham Ox, near Boort, died in 2013.

+Schultz died on 1 September 2024, at the age of 85.